onthebeach/styx/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install styx
+Styx is not currently available on rubygems due to some unfortunate name clashing

 ## Usage

-    # create a mongo connection
+    # create a mongo connection (must be a Replica Set)
     connection = Styx::Connection.new('localhost:27017')

     # pass the connection to the river